 Fixing the Error

 The “the file username.ost is in use and cannot be accessed” error can be resolved quickly if you have enough technical knowledge of MS Outlook or Windows OS.
-Well, even if you don’t have enough expertise, we have mentioned here the methods to solve this error.
-AS manual processes don’t work every time, we have suggested an additional method that can solve this error.
+Well, even if you do not have enough expertise, we have mentioned here the methods to solve this error.
+As manual processes do not work every time, we have suggested an additional method that can solve this error.

 - Select the processes one by one and click “End Task” to close the process in the background.